 While she charmed American Idol viewers with her sunny disposition and country crooning, fans were introduced to a new whole side of the singer when she released "Before He Cheats" and took a Louisville Slugger to both headlights.

-Many believed the song title was a direct reference to Gomez and one of her tattoos, which is the Arabic translation of the phrase "Love Yourself First" on her back.
+Many believed the song title was a direct reference to Gomez and a tattoo she has on her back, which is the Arabic translation of the phrase "Love Yourself First."

-However, it turns out Bieber didn't even write this song...Ed Sheeran did!
+However, it turns out Bieber didn't even write this song...Ed Sheeran did.
+Sooooo…sorry Beliebers!

 The first of many songs about her relationship with Bieber, Gomez decided to start this 2013 single with an actual voicemail from her ex.